nrohwedder/testbed-runtime/wiseui/README.md

 -------------------------
 To use this profile, make sure you settings.xml (~.m2/settings.xml) looks like the example below.
 Replace the property values with your specific credentials, hostname, etc.

-Also, it is highly recommended that you SSH client is configured to log in on you remote server (deployment target) without password.
+> Also, it is highly recommended that you SSH client is configured to log in on you remote server (deployment target) without password.
 This requires a special SSH setup.
-You have to create a private key with ssh-keygen and copy it into the file ~.ssh/authorized_keys on your remote system.
+> You have to create a private key with ssh-keygen and copy it into the file ~.ssh/authorized_keys on your remote server.

 This is how your settings.xml should look like: